I saw this going viral on Twitter:

 Yeah, someone should have told Tom Cruise this.
 Or Michael Jordan, Shaq, or anyone who works for a top quant firm.
 Bonuses and other comp for large trading firms can easily run into the 7-figures.
 Some even make 8-figures.
 But what would they know?
 They are obviously missing out by not being self-employed.

 Also, small business has major survivorship bias.
 The mean is skewed by outliers, but the median is far worse due to many failures.
 It’s like saying you can get rich with the lottery, which is technically true, but also highly improbable.
-A major reason why so many athletes go broke is by starting businesses, instead of putting that money somewhere better, like index funds.
+A major reason why so many athletes go broke is by starting businesses or investing in franchises, instead of putting that money somewhere better like index funds.
 A notable example is Curt Schilling, who blew a $75 million fortune on a failed computer game company.

 I have seen others like James Altucher and Nassim Taleb echo a similar sentiment–that the only way to get ‘truly rich’ (however that is defined, which it never is) is with self-employment.
 Working for someone else means you’re a slave or always struggling:

-The downplaying of lucrative salaried work is yet another example of ‘cope culture’, in which people have to reconcile their poor choices or having been dealt a bad hand at life by minimizing or downplaying the successful or by inventing an alternate reality in which the successful are not actually successful or that rich people are not actually rich.
+The downplaying of lucrative salaried work is yet another example of ‘cope culture’, in which people have to reconcile their poor choices or having been dealt a bad hand at life by minimizing or downplaying the successful, or by inventing an alternate reality in which the successful are not actually successful or that rich people are not actually rich.
+Or that being financially successful entails some huge imagined tradeoff or Faustian bargain that makes the successful person resentful or otherwise tormented and regretting of his success.

-It reminds me also of the people who expect to get rich with crypto having bought at the top and cannot bring themselves to accepting that they were mistaken or misled, as their investments fall even as stocks surge.
+It reminds me also of the people who expect to get rich with crypto having bought at the top (such as NFTs which have subsequently lost 90% or more of their value) and cannot bring themselves to accepting that they were mistaken or misled.

 It's a bitter pill to swallow but if you want to get rich you're now forced to be a small business owner